MagdaRyb/TMp/README.md

 Metre and BPM are displayed on the FRDM lcd.
 Accented measure is raised by buzzer located in AVT1616v2 module, the other - by external buzzer.
-Additionally, during accented measure is lighten up red led, during non-accented is lighten up green led. dawania dźwięków, na płytce FRDM-KL46Z zapalają się diody- czerwona w momencie akozostałych.
+Additionally, during accented measure is lighten up red led, during non-accented is lighten up green led.
-One of the buttons located on the AVT1616v2 module if for turning the metronome on/off.
+One of the buttons located on the AVT1616v2 module is used for turning the metronome on/off.